 - a.
 Collect, maintain, and transmit education-related information and documents as follows: - 1.
 Include copies of one or more of the records in the list below, if available, in the applicant's file. - (a) An official school transcript with the school's seal affixed.
-If the applicant states that he or she has a GED, a copy of the GED certificate or official GED test scores. - (b) A copy of an acceptable High School Diploma (HSD) or official high school transcripts indicating graduation, if the applicant states that he or she completed the 12th grade and obtained a diploma.
-An acceptable diploma is one described in Criteria E, Documentation Requirements for Education/Training/Family Needs in Exhibit 1-1. - (c) May indicate in an applicant's records that the applicant has an HSD only after receiving a copy of one or more of the following documents: - (1) A regular/standard HSD; - (2) An honors diploma; - (3) An Individual Education Plan (IEP)/special education diploma; - (4) Official transcripts indicating graduation from a school that meets the guidelines set in PRH Appendix 304; and/or - (5) A foreign diploma. - 2.
-When filing, storing, and transmitting IEP, Section 504 plans, IEP/special education diplomas, similar documents, or any documents indicating that a particular applicant has such documents, strictly comply with the following legal requirements related to medical and disabilityrelated information, as explained in Appendix 607. - (a) Place these records in separate "health records" files that are kept and stored separately from all other information about the individual applicant until the records are sent to the center.
+If the applicant states that he or she has a high school equivalency (HSE) credential, a copy of the HSE certificate or official HSE test scores. - (b) A copy of an acceptable High School Diploma (HSD) or official high school transcripts indicating graduation, if the applicant states that he or she completed the 12th grade and obtained a diploma.
+An acceptable diploma is one described in Criteria E, Documentation Requirements for Education/Training/Family Needs in Exhibit 1-1. - (c) May indicate in an applicant's records that the applicant has an HSD only after receiving a copy of one or more of the following documents: - (1) A regular/standard HSD; - (2) An honors diploma;

-- (b) Carefully limit access to these documents.
+- (3) An Individual Education Plan (IEP)/special education diploma; - (4) Official transcripts indicating graduation from a school that meets the guidelines set in PRH Appendix 304; and/or - (5) A foreign diploma. - 2.
+When filing, storing, and transmitting IEP, Section 504 plans, IEP/special education diplomas, similar documents, or any documents indicating that a particular applicant has such documents, strictly comply with the following legal requirements related to medical and disabilityrelated information, as explained in Appendix 607. - (a) Place these records in separate "health records" files that are kept and stored separately from all other information about the individual applicant until the records are sent to the center. - (b) Carefully limit access to these documents.
 For example, keep hard copies of the documents in locked files; ensure that electronic copies of the documents are password-protected.
 Be vigilant about who is permitted to know the password, or allowed to have access to the key or combination that opens the lock.
 Appendix 607 explains what categories of persons are legally authorized to have access to the documents. - (c) Transmit hard copies of the documents in sealed envelopes in accordance with Appendix 607.
 Make the best effort to ensure that the copies are delivered only to persons who are authorized to have access to those specific types of documents. - b.
-If the applicant has not provided copies of the required official records, contact the appropriate state GED Administrator (see Exhibit 1-1, Section E: Education, Training, Family Needs), or the last high school the applicant attended; and send the administrator or school a Records Release Authorization (Exhibit 1-5), signed by the applicant or his or her parent or guardian, requesting that the required official records be delivered to the OA office or Job Corps center. - c.
+If the applicant has not provided copies of the required official records, contact the appropriate state HSE Administrator (see Exhibit 1-1, Section E: Education, Training, Family Needs), or the last high school the applicant attended; and send the administrator or school a Records Release Authorization (Exhibit 1-5), signed by the applicant or his or her parent or guardian, requesting that the required official records be delivered to the OA office or Job Corps center. - c.
 Before an applicant departs for his or her center of assignment, ensure that the center has received either the official records listed above, or documentation of the official request.
-This documentation must include contact information for the GED Administrator or school from which the records have been requested.
+This documentation must include contact information for the HSE Administrator or school from which the records have been requested.

 R8.
-Essential Admissions Requirements
+Eligibility Requirements

-Use Exhibit 1-1 to determine if each applicant to Job Corps meets the Essential Admissions Requirements (EAR) necessary to provide a conditional offer of enrollment.
-Start with item A and determine if the applicant has met that EAR.
-Continue in sequential order through Exhibit 1-1.
-Exhibit 1-1 was revised effective August 5, 2011, and all OA staff must ensure that the current version of Exhibit 1-1 is being used.
+Use Exhibit 1-1 to determine if each applicant to Job Corps meets the eligibility requirements necessary to provide a conditional offer of enrollment.
+Exhibit 1-1 was revised effective July X, 2015, and all OA staff must ensure that the current version of Exhibit 1-1 is being used.